amoallim15/base-emoji/README.rst

 .. image:: media/logo.png

-BaseEmoji is a binary-to-emoji encoding scheme that represent binary data in a subset of the Unicode Emoji symbols, designed for triggering senior programmers effortlessly.
-BaseEmoji is heavily influenced by my furstration towards my tech lead that always shares data (base64 encoded) with me.
+BaseEmoji is a binary-to-emoji encoding scheme that represents binary data in a subset of the Unicode Emoji symbols, designed for triggering senior programmers effortlessly.
+BaseEmoji is heavily influenced by my frustration towards my tech lead that always shares data (base64 encoded) with me.

 But why?
 --------